Selling blood tests online for over 15 years.

 This advanced thyroid profile contains everything you need to give you a clear picture of your thyroid status.
-This profile includes tests for TSH, thyroid hormones (T4, FT4, FT3) and thyroid antibodies (thyroglobulin antibodies and thyroid peroxidase antibodies) for a thorough investigation of thyroid status and autoimmune disorders which could be causing your symptoms.
+This profile includes tests for TSH, thyroid hormones (FT4 and FT3) and thyroid antibodies (thyroglobulin antibodies and thyroid peroxidase antibodies) for a thorough investigation of thyroid function and autoimmune disorders which could be causing your symptoms.
 Importantly it tests for free triiodothyronine (FT3) to see how well your are converting thyroxine (FT4) to the more biologically active FT3.

 We send you an easy-to-use kit to collect your blood sample.